MistyAnnStone/Economic_Freedom_Analysis/README.md

 I use several independent variables from the United Nations website (http://data.un.org).

-•	GDP (Gross Domestic Product) refers to the general size of a country’s economy.
+•	GDP (Gross Domestic Product) refers to the general size of a country’s economy. <br>
-•	Population variables, including some gender separated.
+•	Population variables, including some gender separated.<br>
-•	CPI (Consumer Price Index) is a measure of inflation.
+•	CPI (Consumer Price Index) is a measure of inflation.<br>
-•	Labor Force data includes unemployment as well as labor force participation.
+•	Labor Force data includes unemployment as well as labor force participation.<br>
-•	Education includes enrollment data.
+•	Education includes enrollment data. <br>
-•	A list of countries and their continents on Statistics Times, which cites the UN Statistics Division.
+•	A list of countries and their continents on Statistics Times, which cites the UN Statistics Division. <br>
-•	The World Bank categorizes economies by income: High, Upper-Middle, Lower-Middle, and Low based on GNI (Gross National Income).
+•	The World Bank categorizes economies by income: High, Upper-Middle, Lower-Middle, and Low based on GNI (Gross National Income). <br>
 •	I created a variable that equals 1 if the country is landlocked and 0 otherwise as well as a variable that equals 1 if the country is an LDN (Least Developed Nation, as defined by the UN based on the net income per capita of a nation.
-(This data is from UNCTAD, UN Conference on Trade and Development,  https://unctad.org/topic/landlocked-developing-countries/list-of-LLDCs. )
+(This data is from UNCTAD, UN Conference on Trade and Development,  https://unctad.org/topic/landlocked-developing-countries/list-of-LLDCs. )<br>
 •	I created a variable that equals 1 if the country has English as an official language or if it is widely spoken.
-This data came from the CIA World Factbook. (https://web.archive.org/web/20070613004519/https://www.cia.gov/library/publications/the-world-factbook/fields/2098.html)
+This data came from the CIA World Factbook. (https://web.archive.org/web/20070613004519/https://www.cia.gov/library/publications/the-world-factbook/fields/2098.html) <br>

 ## Tools
 I use Excel and Python: Jupyter notebooks via the Anaconda Navigator to complete this project.
 I used the following libraries: Pandas, Numpy, matplotlib, and seaborn.
 I use Tableau Public for the final Storyboard.